Blogs

 LED Color Temperature for different setting

-Each room in the house and every space serves a different purpose, and the lighting requirements can widely vary from one space to another.
+Each room in the house and every space serves a different purpose, and the lighting requirements can vary widely from one space to another.

 • What is the intended look and style?
-This is a more personal question, and relates to the design and style of the fixture and its overall feel
+This is a more personal question and relates to the design and style of the fixture and its overall feel

-A number of other questions can also help in making the right choice such as the specific task the light has to serve, like reading, working or sleeping, or the effect the lighting will have on potential guests, whether it’ll make them comfortable or tense.
+A number of other questions can also help in making the right choice, such as the specific task the light has to serve, like reading, working or sleeping, or the effect the lighting will have on potential guests, whether it’ll make them comfortable or tense.

 These questions and pointers will help draw a clearer understanding of the type of LED light needed and the color temperature expected for the space.